Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 #pagebreak()

 = Multiprocessors

+#figure(
+  image("figures/big-picture-multiprocessor.png", width: 100%),
+  caption: "Big picture of multiprocessors",
+)

 Multiprocessors now play a major role from embedded to high end general-purpose computing.
 The main goal of Multiprocessors is to achieve *high-end performance, scalability, and reliability*.
+Multiprocessors focus on exploiting *thread-level parallelism (TLP)*, which is the parallelism that arises from having multiple threads of execution in a program.

 Multiprocessors refers to tightly coupled processors whose coordination and usage is controlled by a single operating system and that usually share memory through a shared address space.